Welcome to the Ma Lab

-This website has been established to help disseminate knowledge about my research on dietary fats.
-You can find all my publications dating from 1999 to present day.
+Overall, this website has been established to help disseminate knowledge about our research on dietary fats.
+You can find all publications dating from 1999 to present day.
 Also, there is a brief section on the different types of fats studied my research group.
-This website also acknowledges the significant contributions of my current and past trainees.
-Finally, this website also provides information for potential trainees to learn about opportunities in my laboratory and my expectations.
+This website also acknowledges the significant contributions of current and past trainees.
+Furthermore, this website provides information for potential trainees to learn about research opportunities in my research group.
 I have also provided a page with important links to organizations, journals and funding resources.